richard-hartmann/unified-cythonizing/README.md

 # unified-cythonizing
 Unify building cython extension -- pip install, poetry install, poetry build and development builds

-# Disclaimer

-This suggestion for building cython extensions is based on use cases from a few projects.
-Most likely, there are many pitfalls.
-The aim is to share experiences and improve the functionality together.
+The goal of this repository is to unify building cython extensions from command line and by default on installation.
+The main ingredient is the `build_ext.py` script which has a CLI and provides the necessary hooks needed by a build backend.
+Currently the `setuptools` legacy backend and the [poetry](https://python-poetry.org/) backend have been tested.

-# Goal
+# Motivation

 When doing numerics with python occasionally you will find yourself in a position where your newly developed algorithm needs speedup.